jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-16c.md

 ---
-title: "The Sufi Removal of the Veil"
+title: "The Errors of Ibn Dihaq"
 description: "Sufis call that the station of 'combination' (jam')"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"